ISISComputingGroup/ibex_developers_manual/SANS2D-vacuum-tank-collision-avoidance.md

 - Rear detector

 There is a collision avoidance check implement in DB records in the `motorExtensions` module.
 These DB records does the following things:
-- Checks if the `SP` between two axes are above the minimum threshold
+- Checks if the `SP` between 4 primary axes are above the minimum threshold
 - `.SPMG` is set to `Pause` after axis has stopped moving and after `STOP ALL` button is pressed
 - `.DISP` is set to `1` in axis and motor layer during movement and set back to `0` after axis is no longer moving
+- `.DISP` is set to `MOVE_ALL` pv if movement is not allowed due to potential collision

 The minimum distance between axes can be controlled using the pvs: